 To get the join trading performance of daily and intraday trading, they must interact with each other and run backtest jointly.
-In order to support the joint backtest strategies in multiple levels, a corresponding framework is required.
-None of the publicly available high-frequency trading frameworks considers multi-level joint trading, which make the backtesting aforementioned inaccurate.
+In order to support the joint backtest strategies at multiple levels, a corresponding framework is required.
+None of the publicly available high-frequency trading frameworks considers multi-level joint trading, which makes the backtesting aforementioned inaccurate.

 Besides backtesting, the optimization of strategies from different levels is not standalone and can be affected by each other.
-For example, the best portfolio management strategy may change with the performance of order executions(e.g. a portfolio with higher turnover may becomes a better choice when we improve the order execution strategies).
-To achieve the overall good performance , it is necessary to consider the interaction of strategies in different level.
+For example, the best portfolio management strategy may change with the performance of order executions(e.g. a portfolio with higher turnover may become a better choice when we improve the order execution strategies).
+To achieve overall good performance, it is necessary to consider the interaction of strategies at a different levels.

-Therefore, building a new framework for trading in multiple levels becomes necessary to solve the various problems mentioned above, for which we designed a nested decision execution framework that consider the interaction of strategies.
+Therefore, building a new framework for trading on multiple levels becomes necessary to solve the various problems mentioned above, for which we designed a nested decision execution framework that considers the interaction of strategies.

 The design of the framework is shown in the yellow part in the middle of the figure above.
 Each level consists of